HISTORICAL PAPERS: A PLATFORM FOR RESEARCH AND COMMUNITY ENGAGEMENT

 The Universal Declaration on Archives was endorsed by UNESCO in November 2011.
 The International Council on Archives has now formed a Working Group in order to continue the work undertaken by members of the ICA.

-One of the crucial projects for the work of Historical Papers was the establishment of a fully fledged Digitisation Centre.
-The Centre opened its door in February 2012.
+One of the crucial projects for the work of Historical Papers was the establishment of a fully fledged Digitisation Centre, which opened its door in February 2012.